camunda/camunda/zeebe/docs/generalized_distribution.md

 }
 ```

-Command distributions submitted with the same queue will be distributed in the order they were submitted.
+Command distributions submitted with the same queue will be distributed in the natural sort order of their distribution key.
 The queue is maintained per receiving partition.
 This way we can ensure that all partitions process distributed commands in the correct order, while preventing that partial unavailability, for example just one partition not processing, does not block progress for other partitions.